wordplaydev/wordplay/LANGUAGE.md

 Bindings declare all provided names in scope, so they can be referred to by any of their aliases, without using a matching language tag.

+### _conflicts_

+-   The type of the value expression is incompatible with the declared type
+-   There are duplicate names
+-   A name is already defined in scope

 #### _evaluation_

 Binds evaluate in 1) blocks, 2) when offering a default value for a function evaluation, 3) when offering a default evaluation for a table row.
 In all of these cases, they evaluate their value expression, bind it in scope using all of the bind's names, and then evaluate to the value.